Privacy Notice Contact Us Online

 There are “special categories” of more sensitive personal data which require a higher level of protection.

-When you Contact us through our website we may collect, store, and use the following categories of information, which includes personal about you:
+When you subscribe to receive Marketing information from us we may collect, store, and use the following categories of information, which includes personal about you:

 We also store Cookies information, see how we process this information